 Lake Mead Homes in Boulder City, NV

 Boulder City is the closest you’ll get to finding a Lake Mead home for sale.
-Because the Lake National Mead Recreation Area is protected, having a view of Lake Mead is rare.
+Because the Lake Mead National Recreation Area is protected, having a view of Lake Mead is rare.
 Developers and City Planning have tried to maximize views with tiered lots.

 Downtown, Historic Boulder City, NV has an old-west look, and a southwest feel.
 This blends nicely with the charming 1940’s homes and also with the more modern buildings.
 Lake Mead is a strong business resource attracting visitors to its launch ramp and marina in Boulder City.

 A new highway opened in 2019 by-passing the city.
-This allowed downtown Boulder City businesses to re-create themselves.
+This allowed (forced) downtown Boulder City businesses to re-create themselves.
 They’ve succeeded.
 Boulder City, Nevada is a great day jaunt for Las Vegas residents and tourists.